 “The Matrix is the world that has been pulled over your eyes to blind you from the truth.”

 What if someone started shouting “Abundance!” in the overcrowded Scarcity Matrix and everyone suddenly woke up?
 What if, in waking, we immediately began the job of negotiating that abundance by coordinating the resources under our stewardship?
 Would we begin to imagine and create solutions to the intractable problems of our field that we simply cannot dream of in a zero-sum world?
 Would we start creating wealth in our field, instead of sparring over scraps?
 Would there suddenly be alternatives to the suffocating binaries in our Scarcity Matrix?
 You or me.
 Artists or Institutions.
 Men or Women.
 White People or People of Color.
 Popular or Artistic.
 Relevant or Excellent.
 Produced or Presented.
 Would we start trading our expertise within the ecosystem rather than monetizing—and then privatizing—it?
 Would we find a way to transform the “dead capital” resources and recirculate them as an alternative currency?
 Would we create a venture fund for nonprofit transfers rather than creating wealth for individual investors outside the ecosystem?
-Would we find a role for our theaters in the center of the civic life of our communities rather than on the fringes of them?
+Would we find a role for our theatres in the center of the civic life of our communities rather than on the fringes of them?

 What if Buckminster Fuller was right and it “no longer has to be you or me” and “selfishness has no integrity whatsoever”?